awslabs/aws-sdk-rust/README.md

 ## Additional Resources

-- Design docs - Design documentation for the SDK lives on [smithy-rs](https://github.com/awslabs/smithy-rs/tree/main/design).
+- Design docs - Design documentation for the SDK lives in the [design folder of smithy-rs](https://github.com/awslabs/smithy-rs/tree/main/design).
 - Runtime / Handwritten code: The Rust Runtime code that underpins the SDK can be accessed [here](https://github.com/awslabs/smithy-rs/tree/main/rust-runtime) and [here](https://github.com/awslabs/smithy-rs/tree/main/aws/rust-runtime).
 This code is copied into this repo as part of code generation.
 - [Code Examples](https://github.com/awslabs/aws-sdk-rust/tree/main/sdk/examples)
 - API reference docs - You can generate API reference docs by calling `cargo doc --open` on your  project and navigating to the SDK crate